FuelLabs/fuels-rs/docs/src/custom-transactions/transaction-builders.md

 Similarly, adding signatures for signed coins requires the signed coin input to hold an index corresponding to the signature in the witnesses array.
 These indexes can also become invalid if the witness order changes.
 The Rust SDK again defers the resolution of these indexes until the transaction is finalized.
 It handles the assignment of correct index witnesses behind the scenes, sparing you the hassle of dealing with indexing intricacies during input definition.

-Another added benefit of the builder pattern is that it guards against changes once the tx is finalized.
-The transactions resultign from a builder don't permit any changes to the struct that could cause the transaction ID to be modified.
+Another added benefit of the builder pattern is that it guards against changes once the transaction is finalized.
+The transactions resulting from a builder don't permit any changes to the struct that could cause the transaction ID to be modified.
 This eliminates the headache of calculating and storing a transaction ID for future use, only to accidentally modify the transaction later, resulting in a different transaction ID.

 ## Creating a custom transaction